Simple Suppers | Soups

 Instructions

 - Coarsely chop onion, cilantro and tomatillos, add onion, tomatillos and 1/4 cup of cilantro to blender or food processor.
 Set remaining 1/2 cup cilantro aside for later.
-Add can of tomatoes to blender or food processor and puree everything together.
+Puree everything together.
 Pour into crockpot.

 - Add all remaining ingredients to the crockpot except last three (remaining cilantro, cheese and sour cream).